laghoyos/website/content/authors/admin/_index.md

 ## About Me

-Luis Angel is a Sc.M student in the CEE Department at the University of Washington.
-Holds a Sc.B degree in Geological Engineering from the Universidad Nacional de Colombia, with 5+ years of industry experience.
-Passionate about geospatial data, GIS, and remote sensing, he excels in both autonomous and team-based learning environments.
-With outstanding interpersonal, written, and communication skills, he is adaptable to change and committed to continuous improvement.
-His creative and innovative mindset is focused on problem-solving, particularly within the realms of geospatial analysis, data engineering, geophysics, geotechnical engineering, and risk management.
+I am a Sc.M student in the CEE Department at the University of Washington.
+I hold a Sc.B degree in Geological Engineering from the Universidad Nacional de Colombia, with 5+ years of industry experience.
+Passionate about geospatial data, GIS, and remote sensing, I excel in both autonomous and team-based learning environments.
+With outstanding interpersonal, written, and communication skills, I am adaptable to change and committed to continuous improvement.
+My creative and innovative mindset is focused on problem-solving, particularly within the realms of geospatial analysis, data engineering, geophysics, geotechnical engineering, and risk management.